 Hair: Black, Other, Other

-I first bought this foundation from my local Ealgreens, just as soon as I saw it on display.
+I first bought this foundation from my local Walgreensjust as soon as I saw it on display.
 Even though they offer 20 colors of foundation in the line only about 4-5 were on display, so I picked up 2 foundations in Peach Natural, 2 in Golden Beige, and 2 pressed powders in Neutral Beige.
-Peach Natural is slightly more lighter than my natural skintone, but I am able to work with it, so that's all good.
-Golden Beige is the most closest match to my skintone, and is probably going to be the most wearable shade for most people who have medium skintones, which is why, if you do not have a very tan medium complexion, then I would certainly start out with Golden Beige.
+Peach Natural is about 2 shades lighter than my skin tone, so I definitely have to warm up my face with bronzer when I have worn it.
+Golden Beige is the most closest match to my skintone, but is still not a 100% match.
+However, I have been able to make it work, nonetheless.
 The Neutral Beige pressed powder has a consistency that is very soft and silky and reminds ne a lot of MAC's Mineralize Skin Finish, in the way that it is shaped, and how much of a super natural finish it gives to the face. my skin is very dry at this time, however, even though the foundation dries matte, it does not make my face look like a dry overly mess.
 It leaves a natural matte look to my face, and I just lightly dust the Neutral a Beige pressed powder over it, and my face stays set.
 For individuals with oily to possibly very oily skin, they may need to use a mattifying setting powder over it instead of the Photofocus pressed powder instead.
 With the foundation, I do not use a moisturizer or primer underneath.
-As, I applly the foundation straight to my face with the spatula applicator it cones with.
+As, I applly the foundation straight to my face with the spatula applicator it comes with.
 Some individuals have complained that this foundation smells like paint.
 To be honest, this foundation has a slight chemical smell, very similar to Estee Lauder's Double Wear Stay In Place Makeup (however Estee Lauder's one is a bit more stronger).
 The smell of the PhotoFocus Foundation is not overwhelming, and after you have the foundation on after a short period or do, the slight smell ends up fading away anyways.
-As, thus foundation is fragrance free, so whst you smell coming from it is its raw ingredients only.
+As, thus foundation is fragrance free, so what you smell is coming from it is its raw ingredients only.
 I have never experienced any creasing, cracking, or caking up issues with this foundation.
 However, I will say that with it on, I don't feel that it gives off a totally natural finish to my face, as you can definitely tell that I am wearing foundation on, however, that's my biggest issue with most foundations that I've tried anyways.
 I don't plan on buying anymore of this foundation.
 I actually have found a new foundation that I totally love, and has become my every day foundation that I swear by, and it's the new L. A. Colors Truly Matte foundation.,

 on 6/5/2017 7:36:00 PM